 - ¾-1 cup warm water

-- ½ cup red or green bell pepper, diced
+- ½ cup red or green bell pepper, minced

 - 1 pound ground beef (can substitute with ground turkey or ground chicken)

 - ¼ cup dry sherry

 - 1 tablespoon Worcestershire sauce

 - ½ teaspoon ground cumin